 OMS III

-The required curriculum, in addition to the clinical experience provided at the rotation site, consists of assigned readings requirements from a designated text and faculty selected journals, the completion of on- line case-based clinical modules for the discipline, and the completion of assigned study in OMM topics correlated with the rotation.
-End-of-rotation examinations will occur on the last Friday of each block at a time and place assigned for each core rotation site.
-Students may be required to return to the campus for end-of- rotation examinations.
+The OMS-III curriculum, in addition to the clinical experience provided at the rotation site, consists of assigned reading requirements from a designated text and faculty-selected journals, the completion of online case-based clinical modules for the discipline, and the completion of assigned study in OMM topics correlated with the rotation.
+End-of-rotation examinations for any core or required rotations will occur on the last Friday of each block at a time and place assigned for each rotation site.
+Students may be required to return to the campus for end-of-rotation examinations.

 LCOM 5001 Community Based Family Medicine I 10 Credit Hour(s)

-Family Medicine is the core of primary care in the United States.
+Family Medicine is a core, four-week, third-year rotation.
+Family medicine is the core of primary care in the United States.
 Over four weeks, students work alongside their Family Medicine Preceptors primarily during daily office visits.
 These Family Physicians care for patients using the biopsychosocial model which incorporates the care of the mind, body, and spirit, in the context of family and community, with a comprehensive view of the patient's life, and through its continuation from conception to death utilizing a team concept of care.
 Here students often experience the onset of illness as they assess and care for the patient with an undifferentiated complaint.
 Students are also exposed to office-based procedures, care for common acute and chronic illnesses, and learn how to help in the prevention of these illnesses in individuals and their communities.

 Offered: Resident